An Adaptive Mixer Allocation Algorithm for the Quantum Alternating Operator Ansatz: The Adaptive Mixer Allocation strategy for the QAOA+

-This section introduces the purpose and basic framework of the AMA algorithm.
+This section introduces the purpose and basic framework of the AMA-QAOA+ algorithm.

-AMA constructs a feasible solution space by applying the mixers to partial qubits in each layer of the mixer unitary operation, and then searches for the optimal solution within this space.
-Specifically, the AMA algorithm starts with an initial pre-trained PQC and incrementally adds a new layer of mixer unitary operation to the trained circuit.
-In each layer of the mixer unitary operation, only a subset of qubits is acted upon by the mixers, and these qubits are adaptively selected based on the evolution results of the trained circuit.
-After adding a new layer of mixer unitary operator, AMA optimizes all parameters in the entire circuit.
-In the subsequent steps, AMA repeats the process of adding the new layer of mixer unitary operation and performs parameter optimization for the whole circuit until a predefined stopping condition is satisfied, such as the expectation function reaches convergence.
+AMA-QAOA+ aims to construct a feasible solution space by adaptively applying the mixers to a subset of qubits in each layer of the mixer unitary operation, and then it searches for the solution within this space.
+Notably, AMA-QAOA+ allows the qubits acted on by mixers to vary in each layer of the mixer unitary operator.
+To achieve the above goal, AMA-QAOA+ starts with an initial pre-trained PQC and incrementally adds a new layer of mixer unitary operator to the trained circuit.
+In each layer of the mixer unitary operator, these qubits acted upon by the mixer are adaptively selected according to an evaluation function, and we will return shortly to the question of how to design the function in the following content.
+After adding a new layer of mixer unitary operator to the trained circuit, AMA-QAOA+ optimizes the newly obtained entire circuit until the absolute change in the expectation value is less than 0.01 over three successive iterations \cite{MLI}, and this process is a round of optimization.
+Subsequently, AMA-QAOA+ repeats the process of adding the new layer of mixer unitary operation and performs parameter optimization based on the newly trained circuit until a predefined stopping condition

+is satisfied, where \( F_t \) denotes the expectation function value of the output quantum state with respect to the target Hamiltonian \( H_C \) after the \( t \)-th round of parameter optimization, and \( \delta \) is a threshold that judges whether the expectation function reaches convergence.
+This stopping criterion is designed to timely detect the convergence as well as prevent premature termination due to insufficient stabilization of the expectation function.
+Specifically, if convergence is determined based on only two consecutive rounds, the algorithm may terminate without truly reaching a stable solution.
+Conversely, requiring four or more rounds may introduce unnecessary computational overhead while providing limited improvement in convergence reliability.

 Notably, the target unitary operator primarily influences the amplitude of the quantum state without directly affecting the flip of individual qubits.
 In contrast, the mixer unitary operator plays a more crucial role in each layer by influencing qubit flips, thereby facilitating the search process.
-To simplify computations and improve efficiency, we omit the target unitary operator in the subsequent layers, as done in Ref.~\cite{UFLP}, retaining only the mixer unitary operator.
+To reduce the number of optimized parameters and simplify the optimization process, we discard the target unitary operator after the first layer of ansatz, thereby breaking the alternating structure of the standard QAOA+, inspired by Ref.~\cite{UFLP}.
+This design choice allows us to focus optimization on the more impactful mixer layers.
+In \textbf{Appendix~\ref{com}}, we further investigate the performance of the adaptive algorithm in two settings, that is, one retains the alternating structure and one discards it after the first layer of the ansatz.
+Numerical results confirm that for AMA-QAOA+, removing the alternating structure leads to faster convergence and higher-quality solutions.